-No, it’s not a new ‘hipster-esque’ band name, Google [x] is the research arm of Google, responsible for things like Google Glass, driver-less cars and Google Contact Lenses; the Baseline Study is their latest and greatest project – tackling one of the major mysteries of the human world, the human body.
+No, it’s not a new hipster-esque band name, Google X is the research arm of Google, responsible for projects like Google Glass, driverless cars and Google contact lens.
+The Baseline Study is their latest and greatest project, tackling one of the major mysteries of the human world: the human body.

-Gray’s anatomy – considered to be one of the most influential books in the study of the human body, could be considered as the beta version of this particular Google project.
+Gray’s Anatomy, considered to be one of the most influential books in the study of the human body, could be considered as the beta version of this particular Google project.
 Through this book, people could see anatomically correct drawings and explanations of parts of the human body.
-It was initially written as a cheaper and more accessible text book for students but is now (in its 40th edition) revered as not only a piece of history but still a very relevant (it’s been updated through the years) text book for students and professionals alike.
+It was initially written as a cheaper and more accessible text book for students, but is now, in its 40th edition, revered as not only a piece of history, but still a very relevant text book—it’s been updated throughout the years— for students and professionals alike.

-While this book gave a huge insight into how the human body looks on the inside, Google’s aim is to show us not just how the human body looks but also how it works for healthy humans and also for humans with different conditions and diseases, giving us a huge insight into just how the body is affected by these things.
+While this book gave a huge insight into how the human body looks on the inside, Google’s aim is to show us not just how the human body looks, but also how it works for both healthy humans and for humans with ‘unhealthy’ conditions and diseases, giving us a huge insight into just how the body is affected by these things.

 Shoot for the moon

 Hailed by some as one of Google’s most difficult projects ever undertaken, others see this project (known as a ‘moonshot’) as a step backwards for a company that is largely about the development of technology.
-However, the aim of this study is to become a prevention rather than a cure, that is, we should know what a body in perfect working order looks like so that indicators (or biomarkers) of potential problems can be found ahead of any likely issues and then treat those issues.
-“If we really wanted to be proactive, what would we need to know?
-You need to know what the fixed, well-running thing should look like.” says Dr Conrad, who is running the early stages of the project.
+However, the aim of this study is prevention rather than a cure; that is, we should know what a body in perfect working order looks like so that indicators (or biomarkers) of potential problems can be found ahead of any likely issues.
+‘If we really wanted to be proactive, what would we need to know?
+You need to know what the fixed, well-running thing should look like,’ says Dr Conrad, who is running the early stages of the project.

 Ten things you should know about the Baseline Study:

-- They’re starting with a small test group of 175 people to begin with, later moving on to thousands of people.
+- They’re starting with a small test group of 175 people, later moving on to thousands of people.

 - The initial tests involve samples of blood, saliva, urine and tears.

-- When the pilot study is complete the main study will contain details like genetic history, how food is metabolised and how their heart beats under stress.
+- When the pilot study is complete, the main study will contain details like genetic history, how food is metabolised and how the heart beats under stress.

 - The study is completely anonymous, so no personal information will be attached to the body data.